-Dale A. Miles BA, DDS, MS, FRCD(C) is a professor of oral and maxillofacial radiology and at the Arizona School of Dentistry & Oral Health and adjunct professor in radiology at the University of Texas Dental School at San Antonio.
-He has held positions as chair of the department of oral health sciences at the University of Kentucky and graduate program director of diagnostic sciences at Indiana University.
+Dr. Miles is a Professor of Oral and Maxillofacial Radiology and at the Arizona School of Dentistry & Oral Health and adjunct professor in radiology at the University of Texas Dental School at San Antonio.
+He has held positions as Chair of the Department of Oral Health Sciences at the University of Kentucky and graduate program director of Diagnostic Sciences at Indiana University.
 He is a diplomate of the American Board of Oral and Maxillofacial Radiology and the American Board of Oral Medicine.
-Miles has been named one of the "Top 100 Clinicians in CE" for the last 10 years by Dentistry Today.
-He has authored more than 130 peer-reviewed articles and five textbooks, including the best-selling atlas Cone Beam Imaging (second edition release scheduled for September).
-Miles has been a consultant to the U.S. Navy Postgraduate Dental School in oral diagnosis, oral medicine and oral radiology for more than 17 years.
-Miles has a website for teaching dentists and auxiliaries about digital and cone-beam imaging at www.learndigital.net.
-He is in full-time practice of oral and maxillofacial radiology in Fountain Hills, Ariz.
-To date he has read more than 12,000 cone-beam CT scans for his dental clients.
-You may contact him at miles.dale@gmail.com.
+Dr. Miles has been named one of the "TOP 100 CLINICANS IN CE" for the last 10 years by Dentistry Today.
+He has authored over 130 peer-reviewed articles and 5 textbooks, including the best selling atlas Cone Beam imaging.
+The second edition is due in September, 2012.
+Dr. Miles has been a Consultant to the US Navy Postgraduate Dental School in Oral Diagnosis, Oral Medicine and Oral Radiology for over 17 years.
+Dr. Miles has a web site for teaching dentists and auxiliaries about digital and cone beam imaging at www.learndigital.net.
+He is in full-time practice of Oral and Maxillofacial Radiology in Fountain Hills, Arizona.
+To date he's read over 12,000 cone beam CT scans for his dental clients.